 For the ones with a gazillion worries bouncing around in mind, try out this form of martial arts as it entails deep meditation which clears your thoughts and fully de-stresses you.

 A balanced diet is a must

 Exercise and nutrition are a package – one without the other is never as effective.
 Thus, with taekwondo comes diet guidance to build your immune system.
-It is highly recommended to perhaps have a banana, half an apple or even few biscuits every hour or two.
+It is highly recommended to perhaps have a banana, half an apple or even a few biscuits every hour or two.
 This effortlessly hikes up your metabolism rate.
-A lifestyle modification is crucial to living a healthy life.
-Plug items such as milk, fruits, curd and salads to your daily consumption quota and unload excessive amounts of rice and chapatti from the same.
+Lifestyle modification is crucial to living a healthy life.
+Also include these food items in your diet chart such as milk, fruits, curd and salads to your daily consumption quota and unload excessive amounts of rice and chapatti from the same.

 As it is increasingly being recognized as a sport too, Rachana wishes Taekwondo remain a self-defence art that inculcates self-discipline amongst everyone and keeps them on their toes.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.